Are You Overpaying?

 Market value

-The insurer pays what the vehicle is worth on the open market at claim time, based on age, condition, mileage, and comparable sales.
-The payout may be less than what you paid or what you still owe on finance.
+The insurer pays what the vehicle is worth at claim time, based on age, condition, mileage, and comparable sales.
+Simple enough.
+But the payout might be less than what you originally paid, or less than what you still owe on finance.

 Advantages